This post may contain affiliate links. Please see my disclosure policy for details.

 It’s open to the public and you can treat yourself in here to a local ale or some lunch or dinner from their traditional menu.

 Their signature crab baguettes are always a favourite and you can see a whole menu here.

 5. Take a walk around Burgh Island and take in the views

-The walking paths will take you on a quick loop around the island where you will walk passed the Burgh Island Hotel, The hotel tennis courts, the ship yard and you can head straight up to the top of the hill to the “Huers” Hut.
+The walking paths will take you on a quick loop around the island where you will walk passed the Burgh Island Hotel.
+Then the hotel tennis courts, the shipyard and you can head straight up to the top of the hill to the “Huers” Hut.

 It’s a short walk but Burgh Island really does have 360 panoramic views to enjoy where you can see Bigbury-on-Sea and the South Hams coast.